RuABraun/texterrors/README.md

 # texterrors

-For getting calculating WER, CER and OOV-CER and getting detailed statistics.
+For calculating WER, CER and OOV-CER and getting detailed statistics.

 Colored output is based on the [werpp](https://github.com/nsmartinez/WERpp) package by https://github.com/nsmartinez

+Does character aware alignment by default, core is C++ so is fast.

 Green - Insertion, Red - Deletion, Purple - Substitution